getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

     level="warning"
 %}

 Enabling tracing augments your existing error data by capturing interactions among your software systems.
 With tracing, Sentry tracks metrics about your software performance, like throughput and latency, as well as displays the impact of errors across multiple systems.
-In addition, tracing makes Sentry a more complete monitoring solution, helping you both diagnose problems and measure your application's overall health more easily.
+Tracing makes Sentry a more complete monitoring solution, helping you both diagnose problems and measure your application's overall health more easily.
 Tracing in Sentry provides insights such as:

 - What occurred for a specific error event or issue
 - The conditions that cause bottlenecks or latency issues in your application
 - The endpoints or operations that consume the most time

 ## What is Tracing?

+To begin, a note about what tracing is not: Tracing is not profiling.
+Though the goals of profiling and tracing overlap quite a bit, and though they are both tools which can be used to diagnose problems in your application, they differ both in terms of what they measure and how the data is recorded.

+A [profiler](https://en.wikipedia.org/wiki/Profiling_(computer_programming)) may measure any number of aspects of an application's operation: the number of instructions executed, the amount of memory being used by various processes, the amount of time a given function call takes, and many more.
+The resulting profile is a statistical summary of these measurements.

+A [tracing tool](https://en.wikipedia.org/wiki/Tracing_(software)), on the other hand, focuses on _what_ happened (and when), rather than how many times it happened or how long it took.
+The resulting trace is log of events which occurred during a program's execution, often across multiple systems.
+Though traces most often - or, in the case of Sentry's traces, always - include timestamps, allowing durations to be calculated, measuring performance is not their only purpose.
+They can also show the ways in which interconnected systems interact, and the ways in which problems in one can cause problems in another.

+### Why Tracing?

 Applications typically consist of interconnected components, which are also called services.
 As an example, let's look at a modern web application, composed of the following components, separated by network boundaries: